-- This may be reduced to 7 days if testing negative twice.
+- This may be reduced to 7 days if testing is negative twice.

-- Israelis returning from abroad and who have been fully vaccinated or recovered from COVID-19 in Israel, are only required to quarantine for 24 hours, until receiving negative test results.
+- Israelis returning from abroad and who have been fully vaccinated or recovered from COVID-19 in Israel, are required to quarantine only for 24 hours.

 Are COVID-19 tests required to travel to Israel?